tushar-sharma/tushar-sharma.github.io/_posts/2023-07-01-publish-jenkins-pipeline-stages-to-kafka.md

 ---
 {% endtemplate %}

-### Creatng our model
+### Modeling Pipeline Stages

-First we will model our data that we need to publish. `Stage` class will contain the information about the stages.
+We'll define a Stage class that contains information about each stage in the pipeline.
+This class will help us organize and structure the data before sending it to Kafka.

 {% template customCode.html %}
 ---